What is FOIR - L&T Finance

 1. What is the full form of FOIR?

-The full form of FOIR is Fixed Obligations to Income Ratio.
-It shows the portion of your income used to pay fixed monthly obligations, like EMIs and rent.
+The FOIR full form is Fixed Obligations to Income Ratio.
+It indicates how much of your income goes toward fixed monthly payments like EMIs and rent.

 2. Why is FOIR important for loan approval?

 FOIR helps lenders assess your repayment capacity.
-A lower FOIR indicates better financial health and increases your chances of getting your Personal Loan approved.
+A lower FOIR improves your loan approval chances.

-A FOIR above 50% may reduce your chances of loan approval.
-You should consider reducing existing debts or increasing your income to improve it.
+A FOIR above 50% may reduce your approval chances.
+Consider repaying smaller debts or increasing your income to lower your FOIR.

-You can lower your FOIR by repaying smaller loans, avoiding new debts, increasing income, or opting for longer loan tenures to reduce EMIs.
+You can reduce FOIR by clearing smaller loans, avoiding new debts, increasing income, or opting for a longer loan tenure.

-7. Is FOIR the same for all banks?
+5. Is FOIR the same for all banks or NBFCs?

-Yes, a lower FOIR shows lower financial risk and may help you get better Personal Loan interest rates, while a higher FOIR may attract higher rates.
+Yes, a low FOIR shows financial stability and can help you get better interest rates, while a high FOIR may attract higher rates.